FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 # Steinberg Nuendo

-A tutorial on **[How to set up SPAT Revolution with Nuendo](https://youtu.be/DIE2RiB_i8I)** is available here for a quick dive into this integration.
-You can as well have a look at **SYNC: Steinberg Yamaha Network Channel on YouTube for [Nuendo 11 | Spat Revolution integration](https://www.youtube.com/watch?v=ZW6VveWqYuA)**.
+A tutorial on **[How to set up _SPAT Revolution_ with Nuendo](https://youtu.be/DIE2RiB_i8I)** is available here for a quick dive into this integration.
+You can as well have a look at **SYNC: Steinberg Yamaha Network Channel on YouTube for [Nuendo 11 | _SPAT Revolution_ integration](https://www.youtube.com/watch?v=ZW6VveWqYuA)**.

 ## Templates

 The following session templates are available for use with Nuendo.
-They are start sessions and can be used as examples to see how to integrate SPAT Revolution using the SPAT plug-in suite SEND, RETURN and ROOM.
+They are start sessions and can be used as examples to see how to integrate _SPAT Revolution_ using the SPAT plug-in suite SEND, RETURN and ROOM.

 You can download the following session templates: